jordy33/sim7600/README.md

 * Copy rootfs folder into rootfs partition

-You cant use Nautilus.
+You can't use Nautilus.
 The rootfs only can be write by root Do the following commands

-Connect to the raspberry using a serial connection

 ```
 sudo -i